across the world

 The Ultimate To-Do List for Bookkeepers – Experts’ Opinions

-Businesses of all sizes execute various processes, out of which financial management plays a key role, helping owners to make informed business decisions.
-However, 99% of businesses are small, and 60% of the owners are not knowledgeable enough about finance and accounting aspects. – source
+Businesses of all sizes execute various processes.
+From which financial management plays a key role, helping owners to make informed business decisions.
+However, 99% of businesses are small, and 60% of the owners are not knowledgeable enough about accounting or bookkeeping tasks.

-This lack of financial accounting knowledge usually makes it difficult for them to manage these and relevant tasks on their own.
-Apart from a shortage of staff or capital, this is a big reason many companies, including small businesses, hire virtual bookkeepers – to ensure they get accurate accounting numbers without putting much of their effort and time into it.
+This lack of financial accounting knowledge usually makes it difficult to manage core tasks.
+Apart from a shortage of staff or capital, this is a big reason many companies hire virtual bookkeepers.
+It ensures accurate accounting numbers without putting much of effort.

 Since inadequate financial management can impede business growth, financial accounting is undoubtedly the core factor for success.
-Therefore, let’s further read what experts say about bookkeeping tasks that need to be performed daily, either by your in-house bookkeeper or partner bookkeeping firm.
+Therefore, let’s further read what experts say about bookkeeping tasks that you should perform.

 Day-To-Day Bookkeeping Tasks – According to Experts